 Open notes hold promise for helping the therapeutic process, as well as reducing the stigma of mental health and illness.
 Sharing notes can build trust, making patients feel more understood by social workers, psychiatrists, psychologists, and others on the health care team.
 Such connection can enhance patients’ willingness to address mental health issues more actively.
 Some psychotherapists say that inviting patients to see their issues in writing can catalyze behavior change more effectively than discussion alone.
 Using notes as an integral component of therapy is attracting considerable interest among mental health professionals and their patients.

 The new federal rules prohibiting “information blocking” will accelerate transparent communication for those with mental illness, and our experience so far suggests that this will prove a positive step forward, both for those who are ill and for those who offer care.

 “I believe that making sweeping determinations to block records from patients suffering from behavioral health conditions amounts to treating them like second-class citizens.”

 Covid-19 as Innovation Accelerator: Cogenerating Telemedicine Visit Notes with Patients (PDF), NEJM Catalyst (2020)

 New Opportunities for Efficiency

 Clinicians worry that sharing notes will add to their workload and time pressures.
 The evolving literature and experience suggests otherwise.
-In one study, fewer than 5% of doctors reported spending more time addressing patients’ questions outside of visits, and most reported not changing the way they wrote notes.
+In one study, fewer than five percent of doctors reported spending more time addressing patients’ questions outside of visits, and most reported not changing the way they wrote notes.
 Overall, those who adjusted their writing felt their notes improved.
 Only rarely do we receive complaints of having to “dumb down” notes, leading to impaired communication with colleagues.